ideas42ventures/ideas42ventures.com/src/handbook/product.md

 ## Product

-The goal of this document is to paint a vivid picture of how we build technology projects for you, the reader.
+The goal of this document is to paint a vivid picture of how we build technology-powered products.
 If we have not accomplished that as a whole or in individual sections, email Tyler at [tyler@ideas42ventures.com](mailto:tyler@ideas42ventures.com) and let him know.

-This is how we build technology products.
-We use the principles and processes described here when making both long-term strategic decisions and day-to-day tactical decisions.
+We use the principles and processes described in this document when making both long-term strategic decisions and day-to-day tactical decisions.

 Note that Design and Engineering are within Product, not separate.
 This is by design.
-All Design and Engineering is in service of the products we build.
+All Design and Engineering at the Studio is in service of the products we build.

 <figure>
   <img class="figure--centered" src="/images/handbook/team-structure-graphic.svg" alt="A representation of our team structure.
 A large circle to represent Product with two smaller, equal-size, overlapping circles to represent Design and Engineering." width="665" height="642">
   <figcaption>The structure of our Product team.
-Design and Engineering are in service of the product.
+Design and Engineering are in service of the products.
 They also intersect.
 We don't work in silos.</figcaption>
 </figure>

 ### For Entrepreneurs

-If you’re an Entrepreneur at the Studio or thinking about applying, this document exists to give as clear a picture as possible of how we’ll build your product together.
-Every product development process is different, but they all have overlapping characteristics.
+If you’re an Entrepreneur at the Studio or thinking about applying, this document exists to give you as clear a picture as possible of how we build products together.
+Every business is different, so every product development process is different, but they all have shared characteristics.
 We’ll use the principles, processes, and technology described here to bring your product to life.

 ### For Candidates

-If you are thinking about applying to join the Studio or already in the interview process, this document exists to give you as clear a picture as possible of what day-to-day work is like.
+If you’re thinking about applying to join the Studio or already in the interview process, this document exists to give you as clear a picture as possible of what day-to-day work is like here.
 And to give you an idea of the expectations we’ll have of you depending on your role.

 ### For Team Members